 This is the state where the user sees the dashboard without any data.
 You have to take an action (i.e. implement the tracking code) before it will become awash with data.

-For 123contactform this means that you would have to create a new contact form and the dashboard would show the data only after someone has filled in and submitted the form.
+For Mailchimp this means that you would have to add subscribers and start a new campaign and the dashboard would show the data only after sending the first campaign.

 8. Everything laid out